raspberrypilearning/amazing-image-identifier/en/step_5.md

  + `new_display_text` is a string that gives the new text to display.

-Here’s an example of how you might update Text based on user input:
+Below is an example of how you might update text based on user input.
 ```python
 from guizero import App, Text